 The DES Supernova Survey will measure high-quality light curves for ~4000 type Ia supernovae to redshifts z~1 through repeat imaging of a 30 sq. deg. region over the course of the survey.
 Given limited spectroscopic resources, only a fraction of those will have follow-up spectroscopy while the supernovae are bright enough to detect.
 For the rest, follow-up spectroscopy of the host galaxies will be needed to precisely determine the SN redshift, which is important for increasing the precision of the SN Hubble diagram and reducing contamination from non-Ia SN types.
 The spectroscopic measurement of SN Ia host-galaxy properties (star-formation rates, gas-phase metallicities, etc) has become even more important with the results of recent studies (Kelly et al. 2010, Lampeitl et al. 2010, Sullivan et al. 2010, Gupta et al. 2011, D'Andrea et al. 2011) indicating that SN Ia luminosities (and therefore distance estimates) are correlated with host-galaxy properties.
 This correlation must now be taken into account in order to control SN cosmology systematic errors due to evolution of the mix of host-galaxy types (Sullivan, et al. 2011).

 DESpec could contribute significantly to this program by measuring host-galaxy spectra of a large fraction of the DES SN Ia sample.
-Different science goals can be achieved depending on the depth of the spectroscopic observations.
+Different science goals can be achieved, depending on the depth of the spectroscopic observations.
 At the lowest S/N ratio of ~3-5 in the continuum, we can measure accurate redshifts and star-formation rates of most emission-line host galaxies.
 Approximately 30% of the hosts in this category are brighter than r=22 mag, which can be achieved with DESpec in 30-minute exposures.
 A more ambitious observing program can measure redshifts of emission-line galaxies as faint as r=24 mag with total integration times of several hours.
 This will provide redshifts of ~90% of all SN Ia host galaxies from DES.
 The SNLS group, for example, has demonstrated the efficient use of the 4m Anglo-Australian Telescope and the AAOmega multi-object spectrograph for measuring SN Ia host galaxy redshifts down to r=24 mag with 60 ksec exposures (Lidman et al. 2012).

 At S/N of ~10 in the continuum, we can measure the gas-phase metallicities of the hosts, which is an important parameter that is correlated with the Hubble residual at z<0.15 (D'Andrea et al. 2011).
-DESpec can study this correlation at z<0.4 (r=22 mag limit) and z<0.7 (r=24 mag limit), and will allow us to check for possible evolution.
+DESpec can study this correlation at z<0.4 (r=22 mag limit) and z<0.7 (r=24 mag limit) and will allow us to check for possible evolution.
 We can also measure average stellar population ages and metallicities with the use of Lick indices (Burstein et al. 1984), which requires much higher S/N of at least ~30-50.
 This can be achieved at the lowest redshifts (z<0.2) or by stacking the spectra in several SN Ia luminosity bins.

 2.F Photometric Redshift Calibration